This is something I’ve never understood. If you’re going to buy food, why throw it away? If you go out to a restaurant, why not take leftovers home?

 – Before going to the store, take an inventory of what you have and what might be in danger of spoiling.
 Eat/cook it first or make sure to pick something up that will help you utilize those items quickly.
 If your bread is going stale, for instance, grab things to make samiches.
 Got potatoes fixin’ to go south?
 Bake them off or mash them.

 – Recycle your leftovers.
 Yesterday’s supper is today’s soup.
-How do you think restaurants decide on the soup du jour? 😉 Keeping food costs low isn’t just for the pros anymore!
+How do you think restaurants decide on the soup du jour? 😉 Stop wasting your food the say way the pros do!

 – Quit eating junk food.
-It’s bad for you and a waste of your hard earned money.
+It’s bad for you and a waste of your hard-earned money.
 Chips, candy, and the like aren’t providing the nutrients that other foods will.
 If you don’t need it, then don’t buy it.
+Sure, eating unhealthy may save you a $1 a day, but you’ll spend the savings plus some on healthcare in the future.

 – Put the money where it matters.
 Nutrient dense foods.
 Buy fresh fruits and veggies and eat those before opening frozen or canned products.
 Cook meat before it turns.
 It’ll stay edible for a few more days once it has been cooked.
 Speaking of which, many Americans could stand to cut back on meat consumption.
 The USDA recommends 4 oz. a day and I know I’m not the only one guilty of eating (a lot) more than that.